airswap/airswap-about/technology/request-for-quote.md

   signerToken: string,  // Token the signer would transfer
   senderToken: string,  // Token the sender would transfer
   senderWallet: string, // Wallet of the sender
-  swapContract: string, // Swap contract intended for use (Light)
+  swapContract: string, // Swap contract intended for use
   proxyingFor: string,  // Ultimate counterparty of the swap (Optional) )
 ```

 ## Server

-A successful result containing a `LightOrder` has the following properties:
+A successful result containing a `Order` has the following properties:

 | Property     | Type      | Description                                 |
 | :----------- | :-------- | :------------------------------------------ |